SunSmart advice for farmers and outdoor workers

 Wear wraparound sunglasses.
 Make sure they give UV protection.

 Slop on sunscreen.
-Use sunscreen with SPF 15 (SPF30 for children) or higher and UVA protection 20 minutes before going outside and re-apply every two hours – more often if swimming or perspiring.
+Use sunscreen with SPF minimum 30 UVA protection (higher for children), 20 minutes before going outside and re-apply every two hours – more often if swimming or perspiring.

 Check the UV index – www.cancer.ie/uvindex.

 Keep babies under six months out of the sun.